zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ---------------

 The extension compiles a Slice file whenever you save the file.
-The extension tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.
+The extension also tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.

 Generated files are automatically added to the project.
-For example, for Demo.ice, the extension adds Demo.cpp and Demo.h to a C++ project, whereas the extension adds Demo.cs to the C# project.
+For example, for Demo.ice, the extension adds Demo.cpp and Demo.h to a C++ project, whereas the extension adds Demo.cs to a C# project.

 Errors that occur during Slice compilation are displayed in the Visual Studio "Output" and "Error List" panels.